Royals vs. Brewers Player Props Betting Odds

 |0

-Bet on player props for Willy Adames or other Brewers players with DraftKings Sportsbook.
+Bet on player props for Willy Adames, Christian Yelich or other Brewers players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.